 NOTE: OPEN BURNING NOT PERMITTED APRIL 15 TO OCTOBER 15 EACH YEAR.
-A burning permit entitles to you four (4) burning sessions during the calendar year.
+The process for obtaining a burning permit within the RDOS is currently under review.
+We are working to standardize the process in the region..

-The bylaw is enforced by local volunteer fire departments and applies to fire protection areas – Kaleden, Naramata, Okanagan Falls, Tulameen, and Willowbrook.
+Burning permits are required for the following fire protection areas – Kaleden, Naramata, Okanagan Falls, Tulameen, and Willowbrook.
+Residents within these five fire protection areas will make application for a burning permit through the RDOS office.
 If your property is outside one of these fire protection service areas contact either your Municipality or the Ministry of Forests at 1-888-797-1717 to obtain an open air burning permit.
 Report illegal burning to your local fire authority or R.A.P.P.
 (Report All Poachers & Polluters)1-877-952-7277.

 Click to view fire protection service area maps click on the links below;